yash-chintu/AI-CS371/README.md

   Input Format :- integers seperated by spaces , -1 to represent free space

 ### Execution.
-  use any cpp compiler to execute the file
+  Use any cpp compiler to execute the file